 ALL of those tasks need to get done, but I simply don’t have time to do it all myself!

 So I’m living proof there are crazy-busy business people out there who are in need of some extra help.

-How to Make Money As a Virtual Assistant
+Learn to Make Money as a Virtual Assistant

-If you want to learn how you can provide a few or many of these in-demand services yourself, that’s where Gina comes in.
+If you want to learn how you can provide some of these in-demand services, that’s where Gina comes in.
 Just like I help people start freelance businesses as proofreaders, Gina helps people build the skills they need to become a super-valuable virtual assistant.

 BONUS: To make money online in any capacity, you need a website to showcase your background and skills.
 Use our free step-by-step tutorial to set up your first professional website in minutes.